sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 ### Task 1: Migrate the basic database table schema using ora2pg

-In this task, we will migrate the database table schema, using ora2pg and psql, which is a command-line utility that makes it easy to run SQL files against the database.
+In this task, we will migrate the database table schema using ora2pg and `psql`, a command-line utility that makes it easy to run SQL files against the database.

 Exercise 3 covered planning and assessment steps.
 To start the database migration, DDL statements must be created for all valid Oracle objects.